 - Add the yeast to the lukewarm milk.
 Leave for the yeast to activate (approx. 10 min).
 You should see some small bubbles forming on the surface.

 - Now mix together the remaining egg, yeast-milk mixture, flour, butter, sugar and salt.
-Knead with a dough hook, using a hand or stand mixer for 5 minutes.
+Knead with a dough hook, using either a hand or stand mixer for 5 minutes.
 Leave the dough to rest for further 5 minutes.
 Then knead the dough again for another 5 minutes.
 (The total kneading time should be 10 minutes in total).

 - Cover the bowl with a kitchen towel and leave to rest for at least 1 hour.
 Temperature